 How will I find the tour guide?
-Who is leading the tour?
+Who is leading the event?

 Make sure to read the event description closely and meet at the location specified.
 Look for the person holding a clipboard and looking for you!
 You can find a list of our guides here.
-Usually, it's Patti and the "special guest collaborator" specified in the event description.
+Usually, it's Patti or a "special guest collaborator" specified in the event description.

 What if I'm running late?